kevoomedia/K-v--Md/Kévøø.md

 ## STEPS TO DEPLOY YOUR BOT

-1, Star the repo up there then click Here To  [`FORK`](https://github.com/ibrahimaitech/BMW-MD/fork)
+1, Star the repo up there then click Here To  [`FORK`](https://github.com/kevoomedia/K-v--Md/fork)

-2, TAP ON IBRAHIM TECH APP DOWN THERE
+2, TAP ON Këvøø TECH APP DOWN THERE